Generative AI for Business Automation: Small Business Workflows

 The project should end with a working workflow, not a pile of AI ideas.
 That means a trigger, a destination, a reviewed AI step, a reporting view, and a simple way for the owner to know whether the workflow made the work easier.

-If you want help choosing the right first workflow, book a Free Bottleneck Audit.
+If you want help choosing the right first workflow, book a Free 30-Minute AI Consultation.
 Business Boomer will look for one practical automation that can be mapped, tested, and improved before anything bigger gets built.

 Keep building the system